Riester pension goes investment products: What the retirement savings depot really means for banks and insurance companies

 ~16 million existing Riester contracts in Germany

-Many of them in low-yielding products
+Many of these in low-yield products

 AuM growth through new savings plans

-Millions of untapped savings potentials
+Millions of untapped savings potential

-Cross-selling: depot + advice + overnight money
+Cross-selling: custody account + advice + instant access accounts

-Deep customer loyalty through retirement provision anchor
+Deep customer loyalty through pension anchor

-New customers through attractive subsidized depot
+New customers through attractive subsidised custody accounts

 New self-service touchpoints for digital channels

-— Dennis Ritter, Topic Expert Retirement Provision, fincite
+— Dennis Ritter, Pension Topic Expert, fincite

 Why timing is crucial: 323 days until market launch